 3. Huge amount of work

 Bolt has always been a hardcore practicer.
 He believes that the ability to train really hard is one of the core keys to success in sports.

-The ability to win usually requires strong personal purpose for winning.
-For someone it could be close friends or to be able to finance something important or anything.
+The ability to win usually requires strong personal reason for wanting to win.
+For someone it could be close friends or the ability to finance something important or anything.
 Whenever there is a strong personal reason to win or succeed, one finds great amount of unused resources to use.

 2. Muhammad Ali - The Greatest